Milofow/Milofow/Research/UX.md

 <i> Yes, until I had to search for the bill of table number 1, because they were sorted on bill number instead of table number and I was looking for the table numbers. </i>

 4. Were you confused at any time, if so where and why?
-<i> Yes, because if what I answered in the previous questions.
+<i> Yes, because of what I answered in the previous questions.
 I rather search on table number then bill number. </i>

 <br>